-Recently a friend asked me about what I did to keep my teeth so white.
+Recently a friend asked me about what I was doing to make my teeth so white.
 I was surprised with that question!
-The answer is - I brush my teeth with green clay – that's it!
+The answer is - I brush my teeth with green clay – that's all!

 How to use it: put the clay in a small container.
-Wet your toothbrush and dip it in the clay, so that it picks up a layer of dust.
+Wet your toothbrush and dip it in the clay, so that it picks up a layer of the powder.
 Brush your teeth!

 Other recommendations: some green clays can contain high levels of aluminium.
 The clay should have a neutral or pleasant taste.
 If it tastes bad to you, don't use it – it is your body telling you this is not good for you.
 Try different brands until you find one you are happy with.

 You can also try different kinds of clay – they should all have similar results.